Teletherapy and Online Counseling at Gateway to Solutions

 Just like every method of service delivery, there are some exceptions as to when teletherapy is appropriate to use.
 For instance, teletherapy should not be used in crisis situations, such as when an individual is experiencing suicidal or homicidal thoughts.
 It may also not be appropriate when clients would better benefit from close and direct treatment or in-person intervention; for example, individuals experiencing serious addictions or severe symptoms of psychological disorders.

 Gateway to Solutions has been offering teletherapy to clients for some time on numerous HIPAA compliant platforms—such as Zoom and Microsoft Teams—making for a smooth transition to a fully remote-practice during the height of COVID-19.
-However, the practice also utilizes remote sessions in other circumstances, including to provide therapeutic services globally.
 To contact mental health expert for live or teletherapy sessions please visit: